rust-lang-ja/rust-by-example-ja/src/trait/supertraits.md

     fn name(&self) -> String;
 }

-// Student is a supertrait of Person.
+// Person is a supertrait of Student.
 // Implementing Student requires you to also impl Person. trait Student: Person {
     fn university(&self) -> String;